natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

         * **Book Genre Classification:** [Best Books 10K - Multi-Genre Data](https://www.kaggle.com/datasets/ishikajohari/best-books-10k-multi-genre-data)
     * Download the dataset and include a brief justification in your notebook for why you chose it.
 If it's not a well-known public dataset, please provide a link or instructions on how to access it.

+> **Why is exploring Kaggle important?**
+> Kaggle is more than just a repository of datasets; it's a vibrant community and learning platform for data science and machine learning.
+By exploring Kaggle, you:
+> *   **Discover Diverse Datasets:** You get exposed to a vast array of real-world and competition datasets, which helps you understand the variety of problems data science can solve.
+> *   **Learn from Others:** You can see how other data scientists and practitioners approach similar problems by studying public notebooks (often called "Kernels").
+This is a great way to learn new techniques, coding styles, and best practices.
+> *   **Understand Data Quality:** You'll encounter datasets of varying quality, which teaches you the importance of data cleaning, preprocessing, and critical evaluation.
+> *   **Stay Updated:** Kaggle hosts competitions on cutting-edge problems, helping you stay abreast of the latest trends and techniques in AI and ML.
+> *   **Build Your Portfolio:** Successfully working with Kaggle datasets and participating in the community can be a valuable addition to your data science portfolio.

 2.  **Train Classification Models:**
     * Using Python and libraries like Scikit-learn within your Colab notebook, train **at least two different classification models** on your chosen dataset.
     * You can use models discussed in class, such as **Naive Bayes** and **Logistic Regression**.